robocode-dev/tank-royale/schema/schemas/game/README.md

-# Schemas
+# Schemas for the core game

-This directory contains the schema of the game protocol used by Robocode Tank Royale for network communication.
+This directory contains the schemas of the game protocol used by Robocode Tank Royale within the network communication layer.

 ## Joining and leaving the server